Part B: Who Are the Recent Immigrants?

-The age distribution of the very recent immigrant population (those landing between 1996 and 2001) is markedly different from that of the Canadian-born population, with a larger proportion of persons aged 25 to 44 and proportionally fewer children under 15 years of age.
-In 2001, over two-fifths of recent immigrants living in Vancouver were between the ages of 25 and 44, compared to less than one-third of the Canadian-born.
-Children less than 15 years of age accounted for one-fifth of the very recent immigrant population compared with one-quarter of the Canadian-born.
+The age distribution of the very recent immigrant population (those landing between 1996 and 2001) is markedly different from that of the Canadian-born population, with a larger proportion aged 25 to 44 and proportionally fewer children under 15 years of age.
+In 2001, nearly one-half of recent immigrants living in Toronto were between the ages of 25 and 44, compared to 30% of the Canadian-born population.
+Children less than 15 years of age accounted for one-fifth of the recent immigrant population compared with 31% of the Canadian-born population.

 These differences in age structure are to some degree a result of how we define immigrants and the Canadian-born.
 The immigrant population grows older like the Canadian population but does not renew itself in the same way, as children born in Canada to immigrants are not considered immigrants.
 Thus, there are no persons under 15 years of age among immigrants who landed before 1986, and the older age groups are over-represented among these earlier immigrants.
-By the same token, the share of children among the Canadian-born is large, given that it includes children born in Canada to immigrant parents.
+By the same token, the share of children among the Canadian-born is large as it includes children born in Canada to immigrant parents.
 This is particularly so in Toronto since recent immigrants make up a very large share of the population.

 The age structure of very recent immigrants closely resembles age at landing.
 Immigrants tend to arrive in Canada during their prime working-age years.
 This was the case among immigrants who landed more than 30 years ago, and it is still the case today.
 It is therefore not surprising that a large share of very recent immigrants were in the 25 to 44 age group.